wolfeidau/jsontemplate/README.md

 # jsontemplate [![Go Report Card](https://goreportcard.com/badge/github.com/wolfeidau/jsontemplate)](https://goreportcard.com/report/github.com/wolfeidau/jsontemplate) [![Documentation](https://godoc.org/github.com/wolfeidau/jsontemplate?status.svg)](https://godoc.org/github.com/wolfeidau/jsontemplate)

 This library provides a way to template JSON using paths extracted from another json document.
 This uses [github.com/json-iterator/go](https://github.com/json-iterator/go) to parse the document with marshalling it, only the fields needed are extracted.
+In addition to extracting fields from the current document, it will also attempt to parse and extract fields from a nested JSON document if the path requires.

 # Example